-- In Galatians Paul took Titus along as an example of the work he does under the Gentiles (Gal.
+- In the letter to the Galatians, Paul took Titus along as an example of the work he does under the Gentiles (Gal.
 2:1, 3), but there is no mention of Titus in Acts 15.

-- In Galatians Paul went to Jerusalem “because of a revelation” (Gal 2:2), but in Acts it was because of a decision of the brethren in Antioch (15:2).
+- According to Galatians, Paul went to Jerusalem “because of a revelation” (Gal 2:2), but in Acts it was because of a decision of the brethren in Antioch (15:2).

-- In Galatians Paul visited “those who were of reputation” “in private” (Gal 2:2).
-In Acts “they were received by the church and the apostles and the elders” (15:4), and the entire church council, consisting of the “apostles and the elders” (15:6, 22) decided the matter.
+- In Galatians, Paul visited “those who were of reputation” “in private” (Gal 2:2).
+According to Acts, “they were received by the church and the apostles and the elders” (15:4), and the entire church council, consisting of the “apostles and the elders” (15:6, 22) decided the matter.

 Further indications that the visit to Jerusalem in Gal 2:1-10 cannot be the council decision in Acts 15, include:

 - If the visit to Jerusalem in Gal.
 2:1-10 was the same as in Acts 15, then the council decision was taken before the incident in Antioch in Gal.
-2:11-24 and therefore before Galatians was written.
-But this is very unlikely because Paul would then have mentioned the Jerusalem decision in the letter to the Galatians, because the entire purpose of Galatians is to argue against the circumcision of Gentiles.
+2:11-24 and therefore before the letter to the Galatians was written.
+But this is very unlikely because Paul would then have mentioned the Jerusalem decision in the letter to the Galatians because the entire purpose of Galatians is to argue against the circumcision of Gentiles.